OrzoKnight/corbit-test/Chapter_1/05-The_View_from_36000_feet/README.md

 The reason for the history lesson is this: I will not soon forget what CorBit did for humanity in the recent past (nor should any of us); yet, even as I am thankful on a daily basis for my very life, I remain cautious and vigilant.
 Something's going on in the "maintenance areas," all of which are off-limits to us residents.
 People who wander into these areas go missing for hours, then reappear, denying it ever happened.
 What did they see?

-More to come. for now, I can only offer you this advice: Remain cautious and vigilant like me.
+More to come.
+For now, I can only offer you this advice: Remain cautious and vigilant like me.

+__Yatta__